 Obviously success to Baldor is more than just standing by, waiting for orders to come in.
 They, along with parent company ABB, have made a statement with their investments - one that says, we're not letting the economy alone dictate our success or failure.

 Baldor was good inspiration for me, besides.
 And we'll continue to do our best to provide you with as many inspiring stories as we can this year.
-Never landlocked for long, I write this from my hotel room in Minden, NV on the eve of my visit to our next issue's IMPO Onsite profile - the Starbucks Carson Valley Roasting plant, which recently won the AME Manufacturing Excellence Award for another comprehensive example of how a variety of efforts in all facets can quantify major competitive gains.
+Never landlocked for long, I write this from my hotel room in Minden, NV on the eve of a visit to a company I plan to write my next story on - the Starbucks Carson Valley Roasting plant, which recently won the AME Manufacturing Excellence Award for another comprehensive example of how a variety of efforts in all facets can quantify major competitive gains.
 Because if your customers aren't going to put much more money in your pockets, it's up to you to find ways to make 2013 a great year.
 We know you can do it.